Wenfei-Xian/bam-readcount_readsID/README.md

-avg_distance_to_q2_start_in_q2_reads | Average distance of position (as fraction of unclipped read length) to the start of the q2 run avg_clipped_length | Average clipped read length avg_distance_to_effective_3p_end | Average distance to the 3’ prime end of the read (as fraction of unclipped read length)
+avg_distance_to_q2_start_in_q2_reads | Average distance of position (as fraction of unclipped read length) to the start of the q2 run avg_clipped_length | Average clipped read length avg_distance_to_effective_3p_end | Average distance to the 3’ prime end of the read (as fraction of unclipped read length) list of reads ID | modification in this folk

 ### Per-library output